 Barrio Bella Vista is vibrant culture hub so lots to see.
 Explore yourself or book a guided tour from one of the kiosks on the street.
 Peckish?
 Try some delicious Empanadas with Pebre (Chilean Chilli Sauce).

-Experience La Chascona
+Things to do in Santiago: Experience La Chascona

 Use the audio guides available to learn about the extraordinary life of this brilliant, eccentric Chilean hero.
-About his kooky sense of humour and the suspicious circumstances surrounding his death.
+About his kooky sense of humor and the suspicious circumstances surrounding his death.
 It was outside this house, in September 1973, that large crowds gathered for Neruda’s wake.
 A public tribute expressly forbidden by the brutal new regime of Augusto Pinochet.

 Climb Cerro San Cristóbal